khoinguyentm/clinical-soapgen/README.md

-# 🩺 Clinical Note Generator from Doctor-Patient Conversations
+# 🩺 Clinical SOAP Note Generator

 This project implements a full clinical NLP pipeline that transforms audio-based medical consultations into structured SOAP (Subjective, Objective, Assessment, Plan) notes.
 It demonstrates the potential of AI-assisted documentation in real-world healthcare workflows using local language models.